Sarajevo to/from Dubrovnik (Split/Kotor) 2day Transfer Tour via Mostar and Herzegovina

 Evening:Spending a night in Mostar and enjoying this gem in the late evenings when all the crowds are gone is simply amazing.
 Free time, or dinner on your own or with us 🙂

-I’ve always felt that what shines over this nature privileged city, and the way it permeates everything within, is some sort of remarkable light, extraordinary in strength and quality.
-I’ve always thought, this way (light) is the way the love for life, courage, cheerfulness, a sense of proportion and creative work, enters man’s life.
+I’ve always felt that what shines over this nature-privileged city and how it permeates everything within is some extraordinary light in strength and quality.
+I’ve always thought that this way (light) is how the love for life, courage, cheerfulness, a sense of proportion, and creative work enter man’s life.

-I could never have enough of it, even though I was met everywhere.
-It is within laughter of people, within clear vowels of their speech, in the faces of boys and girls at the evening walks.
-It is refracted as gold, restless gleam within the glass of Mostar Zilavka (wine), and lives as a compressed strength and sweetness in these peaches and cherries.
-It hides in shady, cool waters of Radobolja.
+I could never have had enough of it despite being met everywhere.
+It is within the laughter of people, within clear vowels of their speech, in the faces of boys and girls at the evening walks.
+It is refracted as gold, restless gleam within the glass of Mostar Zilavka (white wine), and lives as a compressed strength and sweetness in these peaches and cherries.
+It hides in the shady, calm waters of Radobolja.

-And upon it, Neretva is our brightest river, and upon it, bare karst surrounding hills have some sort of unrestrained grandeur.
-Upon that light I remember Mostar the best.”
+And upon it, Neretva is our brightest river, and bare karst surrounding hills have some unrestrained grandeur.
+Upon that light, I remember Mostar the best.”

 Mostar Old Bridge in the evening hours